isabellaboux/isa-llm/README.md

 ## Future work

 TO DO in `collect_data.ipynb`:
-- [ ] change API so that it is compatible with all models of interest (incl. large open models ideally)
+- [x] change API so that it is compatible with all models of interest (incl. large open models ideally)
+- [ ] further refactor
+- [ ] Add api keys to OpenRouter (see last log for models that need it)
 - [ ] consider randomizing stimulus presentation

 TO DO in `analyse.ipynb`:
 - [ ] FOOD FOR THOUGHT: if any inferential statistics are conducted, it could be more appropriate to conduct them by subject (or run) rather than by item to maximize comparability to human data.
 This however would require using individual human subject data, which participants did not consent to share.
 Not possible unless those data are not synced to git.
+- [ ] Change visualization with barplots
+- [ ] Consider adding metadata about the models to enrich the analysis (e.g. number of parameters)

 ### References